You will take 120 credits of modules.

-You must pass year 4 which is weighted at 67% of your final degree classification.
+You must pass year four, which counts 67% towards your final degree classification.

 Brazilian Slave Society

 This module aims to provide you with an understanding of the centrality of the history of slavery in the study of Brazil, and of the significance of Brazilian slavery in both the transatlantic slave systems, and slave societies across the Americas.

 In the process, you will learn to recognise and use the different historical approaches, tools and skills employed in the historiography of slavery studies, and in social history in general, and to incorporate them into their own analyses of aspects of Brazilian slave society.

 Business and Society in Spain

 Taught in Spanish, this module will allow you to examine Spanish business from both an historical and contemporary perspective.